craigkj312/D2-Clan-Titles/README.md

 # Destiny 2 Clan Titles

 A simple webapp to let you see which players in your clan did the most activities in a given month.
-Currently has titles for raids completed, crucible matches won, gambit matches won, and strikes completed.
+Currently has titles for raids completed, crucible matches won, gambit matches won, strikes completed, and menagerie runs completed.

 ## Setup